otagobioinformaticsspringschool/nanopore/_episodes/03-nanopore-basecalling.md

 teaching: 10
 exercises: 10
 questions:
-- "How do I basecall my nanopore data?"
+- "How do you perform offline (i.e., non-live) basecalling for ONT data?"
 objectives:
-- "Understand how to use guppy for basecalling."
+- "Understand FASTQ format."
+- "Use guppy_basecaller on NeSI to generate FASTQ data from FAST5 output files."
 keypoints:
-- "Guppy is used for basecalling your fast5 data."
+- "FAST5 data can be converted to FASTQ via the guppy_basecaller software."
+- "guppy_basecaller has different models (FAST, HAC and SUP) that provide increasing basecall accuracy (and take increasing amounts of computation)."
+- "Once bascalling has been done, standard tasks such as QA/QC, mapping and variant calling can be performed."
 source: Rmd
 ---